 In 2022, Frances launched the ABCD Literacy website as a way of reaching out to those who were unable to attend a face-to-face course in LEM Phonics, to allow them to access an online course.
 (The online course was recorded by Prentice Media.)
 ABCD Literacy is also the launching pad for Frances’ own personal projects, beginning with a set of remedial worksheets designed to work with any structured, synthetic phonics program.
 Comprehensive lesson plans ensure the educator can learn along with their students.

 On a personal note, Frances is an emerging author.
 She has had a short story published in an anthology, The Opposite of Disappearing, and a ballad published in Tell ‘Em They’re Dreaming.
 Another of her short stories won a prize in the Audrey 2020 Short Story Prize competition.
-Frances has a middle-grade fiction novel currently under consideration with a publisher, and also has dreams to write and publish some texts on literacy – watch this space!
+Frances also recently had a short story showcased in the shortlist of the Australian Writers Centre Furious Fiction competition (March 2023).
+She has dreams to write and publish some texts on literacy – watch this space!